openjdk/babylon/hat/docs/hat-06-kernel-analysis.md

 ## Flipping Generations

 Many algorithms require us to process data from generations.
-Consider Convolutions or Game Of Life style problems where we have an image or game state and we need to calculate the result of applying rules to cells in the image or game.
+Consider Convolutions or Game Of Life style problems where we have an image or game bufferState and we need to calculate the result of applying rules to cells in the image or game.

 It is important that when we process the next generation (either in parallel or sequentially) we